derast/CppND-Route-Planning-Project/README.md

 # Route Planning Project Starter Code

-This is the code for the Route Planning project.
+This is the code for the Udacity Route Planning project.
 All the task are completed.

 ## Compiling and Running